 Broadcast Station Update: EEO Reports Due April 1

-By April 1, 2012, radio and television Station Employment Units in the listed states must prepare and place in their Public Inspection File and post on their website, if they have one, their FCC Annual EEO Public File Report.
+By April 1, 2010, radio and television Station Employment Units in the listed states must place in their Public Inspection File and post on their Web site, if they have one, their FCC Annual EEO Public File Report.
 A Station Employment Unit (SEU) is a group of stations, under common control, serving a common area and sharing at least one employee.
 If an SEU includes stations in different states or territories with different filing deadlines, the SEU can select which filing deadline it will use.
 Once selected, the Annual Report filing deadline should be consistently applied for all future EEO Annual Reports.
-The states with the April 1 EEO Public File Report deadline are: Delaware, Indiana, Kentucky, Pennsylvania, Tennessee, and Texas.
+The states with the April 1 EEO Public File Report deadline are: Delaware, Indiana, Kentucky, Pennsylvania, Tennessee and Texas.

 Background on EEO requirements